swimclan/groundwire-trader/README.md

 Stop loss values are calculated according to several supported trailing-stop-loss strategies which can be [read about here](./strategies/README.md).

-# Logging
+# Analytics

 The trading app integrates with Google Drive to log all the market tracking data and stop loss trails.
+This feature is enabled through a configuration parameter.
 Set the desired OAuth config parameters in `.env`:

 Example:
 ```sh